 When I first began my journey running, it felt hard.
 Today, running still feels hard.

-Every new runner has asked:
+Every new runner has asked (myself included):

 Does running ever any easier?